Efficacy of simple continuum models for diverse granular intrusions: Material and Methodology

 \section{Material and Methodology}

-We use two constitutive models for representing granular volumes in this study namely: non-dilatant plasticity model (NDPM), and dilatant plasticity model (DPM).
-We first explain the two models in detail and then explain the numerical method we use for implementing them.
+We use two constitutive models to represent granular volumes in this study namely: the non-dilatant plasticity model (NDPM), and the dilatant plasticity model (DPM).
+We first explain the two models in detail and then explain the numerical method we use to implement the schemes.

 \textbf{Non-dilatant plasticity model (NDPM): } This model is taken from Dunatunga and Kamrin \cite{dunatunga2015continuum,dunatunga2017continuum}.
 The model assumes a rate-insensitive, Drucker-Prager yield criterion, incompressible plastic shear flow (with no dilatancy), and cohesionless response in extension whereby the material becomes stress-free below a \textit{`critical density'}.
 The constitutive flow equations representing the above behavior are shown below.
 These simultaneous constraints describe the material's separation behavior, shear yield condition, and tensorial co-directionality, respectively: